Crossed product C*-algebras associated with non-minimal actions on the circle: Introduction

-We highlight that for free minimal actions $\Zb^d\curvearrowright \Tb$, the crossed product $C(\Tb)\rtimes \Zb^d$ is a simple noncommutative torus whose $K$-theory has been studied by Elliott \cite{Ell84} and Rieffel \cite{Rie88}; these were first classified by Lin by their Elliott invariant \cite{Lin03}.
-It is worth emphasising the considerable technical innovations required to obtain this generalisation from the $d=1$ case.
-We would also like to point out connections between Theorem~\ref{T-Kthyi} and Bellissard's gap labelling conjecture \cite{Bel86}, and Matui's HK conjecture \cite{Mat15}.
+For free minimal actions $\Zb^d\curvearrowright \Tb$, the crossed product $C(\Tb)\rtimes \Zb^d$ is a simple noncommutative torus.
+The $K$-theory of these algebras has been studied by Elliott \cite{Ell84} and Rieffel \cite{Rie88}, and they were later classified by Lin using their Elliott invariant \cite{Lin03}.
+Our approach to proving Theorem~\ref{T-Kthyi} is to identify a canonical embedding of a noncommutative torus in the crossed products appearing in Theorem~\ref{T-Kthyi} which we show induces an isomorphism of $K$-theory groups that respects the trace pairings (Theorems~\ref{T-Kthy} and \ref{T-Kthy2}).

+Finally, we would also like to point out connections between Theorem~\ref{T-Kthyi} and Bellissard's gap labelling conjecture \cite{Bel86}, and Matui's HK conjecture \cite{Mat15}.
 It would be interesting to determine if Theorem~\ref{T-Kthyi}, or possible extensions thereof, can be understood within these contexts.

 {\it Acknowledgements.} I thank Shirly Geffen, Grigoris Kopsacheilis and Julian Kranz for their valuable feedback on earlier drafts, and Wilhelm Winter for inspiring discussions on nuclear dimension.
 I am grateful to the Department of Mathematical Sciences at Chalmers University of Technology and the University of Gothenburg for their hospitality during a research visit where parts of this work were carried out.
+I would also like to thank the anonymous referee for their careful reading of the manuscript and for providing many useful comments that improved the exposition and helped correct a number of inaccuracies.